 Whiplash claims average payout for moderate symptoms tends to be over $3,500.
 This ballpark figure is for whiplash victims in need of long-term treatment.
 Your treatment may see you making many trips in and out of hospital or visiting physio therapy.
 Your compensation will reflect the inconvenience of time invested in recovery.
 Which means it is highly likely that you will see a loss of earnings if you’re employed.

 Severe cases of whiplash aren’t common cases settled in court.
 Severe whiplash classifies as terminal discomfort and pain.
 This makes your condition a chronic illness or disability.
 More extreme cases can leave victims with very limited mobility of their body.

 There are many conditions extreme whiplash can leave you with.
 The compensation can help claimants through mentally and physical suffering.
 Whiplash is more more complex than a sore neck.
 Never downplay the severity of your pain.
 For severe whiplash claims the ballpark figure is around $6,000 and above.
 It all depends on your individual experience, which you can tell your attorney about during a free consultation.

 Get in Touch Today

-If you want to find more about Whiplash Claims Average Payout contact Allen Law Firm today.
-Doug Allen assists whiplash sufferers in getting the best settlement possible.
+If you want to find more about Whiplash Claims Average Payout contact Malnar Law, P.C. today.
+Malnar Law, P.C. assists whiplash sufferers in getting the best settlement possible.
 If you’ve recently been in an incident, or your symptoms have worsened don’t hang around.
-Doug Allen has been helping whiplash victims of all severity in Colorado Springs for over 20 years, so you’re in good hands, and he answers the phone himself- you won’t be stuck talking to a paralegal, but to a qualified legal professional.
+Ryan Malnar has been helping whiplash victims of all severity in Colorado Springs for over 10 years, so you’re in good hands.
+He answers the phone; you’ll speak to a qualified legal professional.
 And even better, he’s completely no win no fee.
 So call today!